kedro-org/kedro/docs/source/visualisation/experiment_tracking.md

 This step is crucial to enable experiment tracking features on Kedro-Viz, as it is the database used to serve all run data to the Kedro-Viz front-end.
 Once this step is complete, you can either proceed to [set up the tracking datasets](#set-up-experiment-tracking-datasets) or [set up your nodes and pipelines to log metrics](#modify-your-nodes-and-pipelines-to-log-metrics); these two activities are interchangeable, but both should be completed to get a working experiment tracking setup.

-To enable collaborative experiment tracking in Kedro-Viz, you can specify a remote path in the SESSION_STORE_ARGS variable, which links to your cloud storage.
+To enable collaborative experiment tracking in Kedro-Viz, specify a remote path in the `SESSION_STORE_ARGS` variable, which links to your cloud storage.
 In Kedro-Viz version 6.2, the only way to set up credentials for accessing your cloud storage is through environment variables.

 ```python
 from kedro_viz.integrations.kedro.sqlite_store import SQLiteStore